FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

 Click the "Mobus" related command node to enter the node graph programming interface.

 This instruction function is a bus function based on the ModbusTCP protocol.
-Users can control the robot to communicate with the ModbusTCP client or server (master station and slave station communication) through relevant instructions, and read and write coils, discrete quantities, and registers.
+Users can control the robot to communicate with the ModbusTCP client or server (master station and slave station communication) through relevant instructions, and read and write Digital Output, Digital Input, and registers.
 For more operating functions of ModbusTCP, please contact us for consultation.

 Master station register information: Master station register information includes type (DI, DO, AI, AO), address number, name and address value (DI and AI types cannot be entered), which can be edited and deleted.

-1. Master station coil settings, parameters:
+1. Master station Digital Output settings, parameters:

 - Modbus master station name: configured according to actual situation
 - DO name: configured according to actual situation